Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: ACKNOWLEDGMENT

-This work was supported in part by the ANR MultiTrans (ANR-21-CE23-0032).
-This research also received the support of EXA4MIND, a European Union's Horizon Europe Research and Innovation program under grant agreement No.101092944.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+This work was supported by the ANR MultiTrans (ANR-21-CE23-0032) and CINES (HORS DARI N°A0141014181).
+This research received the support of EXA4MIND project, funded by a European Union´s Horizon Europe Research and Innovation Programme, under Grant Agreement N°101092944 views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
-In addition, this work was granted access to the HPC/AI resources of CINES under the allocation HORS DARI n°GC14 made by GENCI.
-Finally, we want to thank Florent Bartoccioni and Kaouther Messaoud for helpful discussions.
+Finally, we want to thank Florent Bartoccioni and Kaouther Messaoud for helpful discussions. { }